daz4126/Nanny-State/README.md

 ### Transformer Functions

-The `Update` function usually accepts a new state value, but it can also use *transformer functions* to update the state.
+In the examples we've just seen, the `Update` function was passed a new representation of the state, but it can also accept a *transformer function*.
+They are particularly useful when the new state is based on the previous state.

 A transformer function accepts the current state as an argument and returns a new representation of the state.
-It basically maps the current state to a new state as shown in the diagram below:
+They are basically a mapping function from the current state to a new state as shown in the diagram below:

 <div align="center">